flutter/website/src/docs/release/breaking-changes/template.md

 ## Timeline

 {% comment %}
-Details regarding when the change was made, in terms of a version number.
-If there is a deprecation window, the date to which we guarantee to maintain the old API.
+The version # of the SDK where this change was introduced.
+If there is a deprecation window, the version # to which we guarantee to maintain the old API.
-{% endcomment %}

-{% comment %}
-This text should be backwards looking, so write in past tense, not future tense.
-People are reading this months from now, not today.
-Don't say "in a month" or talk about your plan to do something next week.
-You've done it, they're looking back to figure out how to migrate their code.
 {% endcomment %}

 ## References